-- 1. When the thermostat is set to "FAN ON", the indoor blower will run continuously on the heating speed when there is no cooling or heating demand. - 2.
+- When the thermostat is set to "FAN ON", the indoor blower will run continuously on the heating speed when there is no cooling or heating demand.
+See Table 16 for allowable continuous circulation speeds. - 2.
 When the furnace is running in the heating mode, the indoor blower will run on the heating speed. - 3.
 When there is a cooling demand, the indoor blower will run on the cooling speed.